Azure/azure-iot-device-ecosystem/Azure_Certified_Device/docs/Getting-started-with-the-Azure-Certified-Device-portal.md

     Here you specify generally-applicable information for your device, including supported Operating system(s), Additional product details, component information and optional Internal Comments for the Azure Certified Device team to review.

     For fields where you feel that none of the supplied options are not suitable for your device, select `Other` and leave a note in the `Internal comments`.
 A reviewer will go over your information and provide assistance if necessary.

+- Dependencies

+   The Dependencies section allows partners to communicate when a certified device requires an additional device, SaaS, or PaaS offering to communicate with Azure.
+Examples of this scenario may include combinations of gateways, sensors, and app services that must be connected together to fulfill the intended purpose on Azure.
+All listed device dependencies must be certified through the Azure Certified program, although other dependencies do not.
+You can view additional guidance on this topic [here](https://aka.ms/acdhelp-dependencies).

 - Review